-It’s a pretty comprehensive all-in-one solution for creating your own microjob website.
+It’s a pretty comprehensive all-in-one solution for creating your own micro job website.

-3. FreelanceEngine by EngineThemes
+10. FreelanceEngine by EngineThemes

-FreelanceEngine is another theme by EngineThemes and it’s a little bit different from MicrojobEngine.
+FreelanceEngine is another theme by EngineThemes, and it’s a little bit different from MicrojobEngine.
 While MJE might be a perfect fit, FreelanceEngine will work pretty well too.
 You can use it to make your own site like Upwork.

 This theme really excels when it comes to design quality.
 It looks modern and has a style that isn’t overly trendy, so it’s sure to last well into the future.
 The design is consistent and maintains its attractiveness and usability across all the different page templates included in a two-sided marketplace.

-5. Micro Jobs by PremiumPress
+11. Micro Jobs by PremiumPress

 Micro Jobs is a premium theme with a simple and clean design for a gig site.
 It’s got a sensible layout for featuring gigs that everyone member of the marketplace will appreciate.

-The gig page features a bit about the seller including their reputation.
+The gig page features a bit about the seller, including their reputation.
 This is thanks to the review system that comes built-into Micro Jobs.
 The bottom of the page includes a list of similar jobs to help visitors find competing services so they can find their favorite.

 There’s also a gigs listing page where visitors can search for gigs by keyword, category, and price range.
-There are also sorting options including the most recently added, most popular, and cheapest/most expensive.
+There are also sorting options, including the most recently added, most popular, and cheapest/most expensive.

 For customization, Micro Jobs integrates with the Elementor plugin for easy page building.
-If you’re a developer, you’ll also appreciate that it’s built with Bootstrap which may make customization via a child theme quick and painless.
+If you’re a developer, you’ll also appreciate that it’s built with Bootstrap, which may make customization via a child theme quick and painless.